lydiaPenglish/STRIPS2veg/README.md

 1.  `all_site_info` contains general information about each site visited throughout the study period.
-2.  `strips` contains the ID area and perimeter of all strips in a site
+2.  `strips` contains the ID, area, and perimeter of all strips in a site
-3.  `quadrats` contains the ID and anonymized location of all quadrats (sampling points) visited in a site
+3.  `quadrats` contains the ID and anonymized location of all quadrats (sampling points) visited in a site.
-4.  `vegetation` contains the vegetation data recorded at every quadrat in every site
+4.  `vegetation` contains the cover data (abundance information) recorded at every quadrat in every site.
-5.  `species_list` contains taxonomic and life-history
+5.  `species_list` contains taxonomic and life-history information for all the plant species found throughout the study.

 Each of the dataframes can accessed by utilizing the `data()` call after loading the library.
 More detailed annotationed can be found in the help